nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/lombardo.md

 # KELLY LOMBARDO
-## Associate Professor		             tel: (814) 863-0791
-## Department of Meteorology and Atmospheric Science 	             e-mail: kelly.lombardo@psu.edu
+## Associate Professor, Department of Meteorology and Atmospheric Science
 ## The Pennsylvania State University
 University Park, PA  16802
+tel: (814) 863-0791, e-mail: kelly.lombardo@psu.edu

 ## Role in Investigation
 Co-Investigator: Responsible for the success of S01A.
 Numerical modeling of atmospheric mid-latitude cyclones using retrieved observations.
 Analysis of observation-based fluxes near cyclones.
 Dr. Lombardo will mentor 1 graduate student and 1 postdoc (targeting women and URMs), engage her science communication course students and public participants in the project, inspire new students through social media.